 The online writing class became a refuge during eight weeks I was stuck at home recovering.
 I began what is now my first novel.
 When the class ended, I kept writing.

 I have since attended the Novel Writing Retreat at the Vermont College of Fine Art and completed a semester-long program called Queen’s One Book through Queen’s University in Charlotte, as well as the St. Augustine Writer’s Conference 2014 and 2015, led by the incomparable Connie May Fowler.
 I also took a year-long novel class at WriterHouse in Charlottesville, taught by the fabulously talented author, Mary Kay Zuravleff.
 In the summer of 2015, I attended the Left Bank Writer’s Retreat in Paris.
-Now I’m ready to begin my fourth semester at the low-residency MFA program in Creative Writing at Vermont College of Fine Arts.
+In early January 2018, I finished the low-residency MFA program in Creative Writing at Vermont College of Fine Arts.

 For links to my work, see my Published work and notices page.
 To view my Author’s Guild profile, click here.